AIO Home Services

 Bulk Sampling:

-- Process: A trained asbestos inspector collects samples from various parts of a building.
-These samples are then sent to a lab, where they are analyzed using polarized light microscopy (PLM) or transmission electron microscopy (TEM) to detect asbestos fibers.
+• Process: A trained asbestos inspector collects samples from various parts of a building.
+These samples are then sent to a lab and analyzed using polarized light microscopy (PLM) or transmission electron microscopy (TEM) to detect asbestos fibers.

 Here is the updated Pros and Cons table: